kcp-dev/kcp/docs/content/concepts/terminology.md

 tooling such as kubectl and client-go.

 !!! note
     The only exception to this are Kubernetes controllers.
-Regular Kubernetes controllers can work with a single (logical) cluster.
+The regular Kubernetes controllers can work with a single (logical) cluster.
 However, if you're building a developer platform on top of kcp, you likely want your controller to reconcile objects across multiple logical clusters.
 At the moment, this is not supported by upstream Kubernetes controller-runtime.
 Instead you have to use
     [our fork of it](https://github.com/kcp-dev/controller-runtime/tree/kcp-0.19/examples/kcp).
-    We're working with the upstream community on adding support for multi-cluster setups to the Kubernetes controller-runtime.
+    We're working with the upstream community on adding support for the multi-cluster setups to the Kubernetes controller-runtime.

 ## Logical Cluster